 You can see that we can cite different entries in the database by giving their

-package offers both textual and parenthetical citation styles,
+key.
+The natbib package offers both textual and parenthetical citation styles,

-, respectively.
+\citet and \citep, respectively.
 The reference style is selected by the

-line; here we’ve used the plainnat
+\bibliographystyle line; here we’ve used the plainnat style.
+The

-bibliography is actually inserted by the \bibliography
+bibliography is actually inserted by the \bibliography line, which also picks

 the database(s) to use; this is a comma-separated list of names.